-Head lice may affect participants at camp.
+Head lice may affect participants at CEC Forest Day Camp.
 Head lice is not considered a communicable disease but rather an annoying condition which spreads rapidly.
 If head lice or nits are present, we ask that you contact staff at CEC immediately so that other families can be informed (the affected individuals will remain anonymous)